mabdu11ah/chrome-steamautoauth/README.md

 Now when you enter the username in the Steam Login Username Input, the password and/or the code will automatically be input, as well as all the Sign In/Submit buttons being clicked.

-**Note: There is an intended delay before inputs are filled, this is to **
+**Note: There is an intended delay before the script kicks in, this is to ensure the username isn't changed in the input box.**

 If you want more details as to what exactly happens: